CALL US FOR PRE-CHRISTMAS AVAILABILITY!

 Traditions are a curious thing; generally, wedding traditions are even more interesting if you think about those well-known British wedding traditions, such as cutting the cake to give to each guest and carrying the bride over the threshold.
 That’s without mention of the wedding preparation of something old, something new, something borrowed and something blue.

-Then there’s the even more curious custom of having a chimney sweep at your wedding.
+Then there’s the even more curious custom of having a wedding chimney sweep at your wedding.
 This tradition is a little less common, especially now, but in some parts of the UK, a wedding is not a wedding without a chimney sweep present.
 But why?
 How did this tradition come about?
-And why should we celebrate the chimney sweep as a lucky charm?
+And why should we celebrate the wedding chimney sweep as a lucky charm?

 Chimney sweeps are the luckiest people you will ever meet, although that statement seems unlikely given that they spend most of their time up a dark, dirty chimney, or at least they did in Georgian and Victorian times.
-Nowadays, if you want to use your fireplace and your chimney needs sweeping, the sweep comes along with an industrial-grade chimney vacuum system that sucks the dirt and soot and dead birds out.
-So, a sweep’s luck has nothing to do with his occupation and more about folklore or legend.
+Nowadays, if you have a chimney problem, or just want to use your fireplace and your chimney needs sweeping, the sweep comes along with an industrial-grade chimney vacuum system that sucks the dirt and soot and dead birds out.
+If you’re looking to hire a chimney sweep for general fireplace maintenance or wedding reasons, look for someone like Edward Robinson – Rivington Pike Chimney Sweep, they seem to tick all the boxes!

 King George II and the Chimney Sweep